Experienced Pedestrian Accident Lawyer

 - Fatal pedestrian accidents account for almost 12 percent of total traffic deaths nationwide.

-Older pedestrians were the most at risk, with those over age 65 accounting for 18 percent of all pedestrian deaths and 10 percent of all pedestrian injuries in 2008.
-Eighty-nine pedestrians in Colorado aged 65 years or older were killed in accidents from 2000-2007.
+Older pedestrians were the most at risk, with those over age 65 accounting for 19 percent of all pedestrian deaths and 10 percent of all pedestrian injuries in 2013.

 Common Causes of Accidents Involving Pedestrians